Are you planning to share a bed with your baby at some point? Here's what you need to know about co-sleeping.

 In recent years, advocates of attachment parenting have campaigned to reintroduce co-sleeping into Western culture, because it has several advantages:

-- It facilitates breastfeeding
+- It promotes bonding and facilitates breastfeeding

-- It enables the parents to get more sleep
+- It lets parents get more sleep

 - Stress hormones are lower in mothers and babies who co-sleep